MicrosoftDocs/azure-dev-docs/articles/java/sdk/async-programming.md

 ---
 title: Asynchronous programming in the Azure SDK for Java
-description: An overview of the Azure SDK for Java concepts related to asynchronous programming
+description: An overview of asynchronous programming model in the Azure SDK for Java
 author: srnagar
-ms.date: 01/29/2021
+ms.date: 02/02/2021
 ms.topic: conceptual
 ms.custom: devx-track-java
 ms.author: srnagar